minearithmeticop/unname-project-1/packages/mobile/README.md

 ## 📦 Purpose

 A cross-platform mobile application that:
-- Uses shared utilities and hooks from `@monorepo/core`
 - Supports iOS and Android with a single codebase
 - Leverages Expo for simplified development and deployment
 - Demonstrates mobile best practices with React Native
 - Follows **Atomic Design** and **Clean Architecture** patterns
+- Integrated with Supabase for authentication and backend services

 ---